5 Steps to Becoming a Business Analyst

 Even if these checklists confirm you are on the right track, you might still not be 100% sure.
 A second and more concrete litmus test is to practice some BA techniques to get a feel for the role.
 We’ll speak to this specifically in Step 4, so keep please reading.

 As a mid-career professional, you most likely qualify for a subset of BA jobs already.
 (Don’t be frustrated by only qualifying for a subset – even the most experienced BAs do not qualify for all BA jobs.)
-Many professionals I work with are able to skip right past entry-level BA positions by identifying their transferable skills and the unique qualifications from their career backgrounds.
+Many professionals we work with are able to skip right past entry-level BA positions by identifying their transferable skills and the unique qualifications from their career backgrounds.
 You may also be able to open up opportunities within a slice of business analysis or in a transitional role.

 Transferable skills come from experiences using business analysis techniques in a non-BA role.
 And here, I share 3 real examples of transferable skills.